tcprescott/sahasrahbot/docs/rtgg.md

 Use this command to roll a seed number and post a link to the seed in the race info and chat.

 Example `!flags yGcifaseK8fJxIkkAzUzYAzx32UoP5toiyJrTE864J9FEyMsXe5XhM5T94nANOh1T6wJN7BZU4p3r3WORe9o7vyXSpZD`

+Please be aware that the flag string is not validated.

 ### !sglpods
 Provides a URL to a seed using the SpeedGamingLive 2020 pod stage flags.